Vir8p/Vir8p/README.md

 - 👋 Hi, I’m @Vir8p
-- 👀 I’m interested in Technical Skills
+- 👀 I’m interested in New Technologies
 - 🌱 I’m currently learning AI Modules
 - 💞️ I’m looking to for a job
 - 📫 Reach me at my email  virendrapateldhiroul@gmail.com